Omar7001-B/falcon-mod/README.md

 ## 📋 Overview

-Falcon Mod streamlines Box PvP server operations through legitimate automation of inventory and shop management.
-Built for efficiency while respecting server rules.
+Falcon Mod is designed specifically for Minecraft Box PvP gameplay, offering powerful automation for common tasks.
+It speeds up shopping, trading, and inventory management while making bulk purchases effortless.
+Perfect for players who want to spend less time on repetitive tasks and more time on actual PvP gameplay.

 ## ⚙️ Compatibility